marafathussain/ML_book_easy/chapters/chapter1.md

 **Method**: Gradient descent
 - Feel which direction is downhill (compute gradient)
 - Take a step in that direction
-- Repeat until you can't go lower
+- Repeat until you cannot go lower

 **Step 4: Validation**

-Test the model on new data it hasn't seen to ensure it learned general patterns, not memorized training examples.
+Test the model on new data it has not seen to ensure it learned general patterns, not memorized training examples.

 **Mathematical notation (optional):**